Jacking Up a Porch Roof at a SideWall

 At times, I’ve sometimes shied away from posts about work on my old house.
 The thinking – “Aww, this really has got to be like the only house that’s needed to be lifted (now) three times.”
 I know – Right? and plus, honestly it ain’t always so pretty.

-Regardless, and as I head into a series of posts on my own house, it seems like the projects I have been doing, and those that I know I have coming up, are a direct result of and because I live in, well, a really old house.
+Regardless, and as I head into a series of posts on my own house, it seems like the projects I have been doing are a direct result of and because I live in, well, a really old house.
 I mean- I hope you never need this information, and most of you will likely never have to jack up even one portion of a house.

 And anyways, here’s the how. ha!